Mexican Mangonada Recipe (Chamoyada)

 Making a mangonada or mangoneada or chamoyada or chamango at home is not difficult at all.

-Step 1 : Place some Tajin in a small bowl for the rim of the cup.
+Step 1 : Place some Tajin in a small plate for the rim of the cup.
 Grab your cup and rub the rim with some lime juice, then dip rim of glass into the Tajin until well coated.
+(Another version for the rim is to dip the glass into some chamoy sauce then the Tajin.)
 Drizzle chamoy sauce into the cup — swirl it around as you do.
 If you’d like you can add a little bit of chopped mango into the bottom of the cup.
 Set aside.

 Step 2 : Place the mango pieces in the blender along with the ice cubes, water, lime juice.
 Blend until the ice and mango are completely broken down and you have a slushy consistency.